 Geochemistry is a cost-effective way to do mineral exploration.
-New and old techniques are used depending on the environment and target.
-Careful planning and identification of the sampling material are key things in a successful geochemical survey.
-Palsatech can handle the whole project from planning to execution or you can choose any individual service to make your project work.
+New and old techniques are both used depending on the geological environment and target area.
+Careful planning and identification of the sampling material are key aspects in a successful geochemical survey.
+Palsatech can handle the whole project from planning to execution or you can choose any individual service to meet your needs.

 Our Geochemical Services: